 For nearly two decades, the Karungkarni Arts Centre had been located in the abandoned Kalkaringi power station, despite numerous inundations with floodwaters from the Victoria River.
 A collective of around thirty artists used the centre regularly; however, the number of artists using the singular space simultaneously was governed by cultural avoidance laws that limited capacity.
 Furthermore, the poor siting and thermal performance of the building made it particularly hot in the afternoons.
 Improved airflow, shade and a variety of additional work areas were needed to support the community of artists while improving the connection of the centre to the public spaces nearby.

 The Karungkarni artists expressed a desire to retain a similar palette of construction materials as those used in the walk-off pavilions, as they provided both a connection to that period of history while also facilitating efforts to environmentally and visually manage the local landscape conditions.
 The new pavilion and entry door shade the western side of the existing centre and provide both a popular space for artists to work comfortably and a discrete vantage point from which to view people visiting the shop across the road.
 The second addition, in 2023, linked the eastern side of the centre to views of the Karunkarni hills.
+The third set of additions, completed in 2024, created display walls inside the centre as well as providing an array of pull-out storage racks.
+This worked to both declutter the interior while profiling artworks to new generations of Karungkarni artists keen to engage with the arts and stories passed on by their elders.

 [insert image 4-7-5]